3MAH/simcoon/docs/examples.rst

 Run a simulation
 ----------------

-Here is a simple example to run your first simulation using SMART+.
+Here is a simple example to run your first simulation using simcoon.
 Open the file Path.txt in the folder Control
 You should find something that look like that